Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

 **Description:** In this project, SQL was used to query user activity (interaction) data from an online forum (**ChatData**) to learn how their websites is being used in the real world, to understand which features are useful to the users and what additional features might be worth introducing at a later time.
 This was accomplished using three separate CSV files consisting of user activity data: posts, comments and users.

 SQL queries were executed on the available data to provide answers to the business questions raised by the Social Media Manager by creating single-table and cross-table queries to analyze user engagements.
-The following seps were taken:
+The following steps were taken:

-   **1.** Create an entity relationship diagram (ERD)
+   **1.)** Create an entity relationship diagram (ERD)

    **2.** Create database (SQLite database) and add data